How I Learn to Grow From What I Been Through

-When your life is "falling apart," it is so very easy to become discouraged.
+When your life is "falling apart," it is easy to become discouraged.
 For that reason, it's essential to question the very existence that allows your being.
-Moreover, if you are open to the lessons from hardships, disappointments, and failures, you can build an entirely new life and keep moving forward.
-Despite the fact; I have had a season of life where I felt like a big hole has opened up in the earth, and I fell in.
-Furthermore, the most challenging part is regardless how hard I struggle to climb out; I just couldn't seem to.
+Moreover, one of the greatest moments in our lives should turn from learning difficult life's experience, no matter how large or small they may seem.
+Besides, if you are open to the lessons from hardships, disappointments, and failures, you can build an entirely new life and keep moving forward.
+I have had a season of life where I felt like a big hole has opened up in the earth, and I fell in.
+And, the most challenging part is regardless of how hard I struggle to climb out; I just couldn't seem to.
 During my road to self-discovery, a journey of finding life's purpose, I re-read a journal I wrote years ago at one of my lowest moments.
 Although I did not realize it then, I died a little inside and was reborn to rise again as a wiser version of myself.
 That very day I learn when life gets hard, live through it and grow through it.

 As I experience feeling stagnant inside, I can remember living life as to where I felt utterly helpless and powerless as I wonder as if there anything I could do that would make any difference.
 Also, I felt the need to take the time to reflect on the person I am — and the woman I desire to be.
 Without goals and a purpose, it's easy over time, to change into someone you do not want to become.
 However, for the most part, I have watched the person I care about the most suffer and ache with the deepest soul wounds.
 Additionally, I had the pleasure of thoroughly living a lavish life and as there’s nothing else for me to do but shop, overspend and give to family and friends as they hang around just to use me for convenience.

-Furthermore, too often we seek fulfillment from the foreman, our earnings, specific market conditions or something outside to change, but to be free to learn to live in hard times one must have a desire.
+Furthermore, too often we seek fulfillment from the foreman, our earnings, specific market conditions or something outside to change, but to be free, we have to outline our goals in a very general way.
+Also, apply them in our daily lives and learn how to last in hard times, and one must have a desire.
 My passion gave me the motivation to change my life because I had this burning desire to overcome poverty and it forced me to identify, visualize and move my mind and body towards a particular type of life that I want to live.

 For me, not knowing how to "swallow my pride" meant feeling as if I was in a 'Battle for my Mind,' a series of trains ride, operating through my brain, and there's no stopping for rest or sleep.
 If only I had pushed my pride aside to know the core of not having to learn the hard way.
 Although it would have bothered me to ask for help; if I could go back in time, I would "swallow my pride," and ask even though it would feel awkward.
 Asking would have avoided all the embarrassment that occurred and prevents the time when I would stress, and the various concerns that prevented me from falling asleep.
 Now, instead of focusing on what I do not have, I focus on what I have.
 That is how I learn when life gets hard, live through it and grow through it.